 You control a character who gets abducted by aliens.
 You find yourself on an alien planet and your ultimate goal becomes to find a way to get back to Earth.
 The game is played from a first-person perspective.
 The environments in Obduction contain both familiar human settings and strange alien landscapes.

 Players navigate the world through a point-and-click system, along with traditional navigation control used in first-person games.
 You have the ability to examine most objects in a full three-dimensional view.

 The decisions you make in the game will have an impact on the outcome of the story.
 If you’re a fan of games like Myst, you already know how challenging puzzles made by Cyan Worlds can be.
 Obduction is no different in terms of puzzle difficulty.
 Some are relatively easy, but others will leave you scratching your head for a while.

-Rime is a single-player adventure puzzle game that was released in 2017.
-It was developed by indie Spanish studio Tequila Works.
+Rime is a single-player adventure puzzle game that came out in 2017.
+It’s from indie Spanish studio Tequila Works.
 You can play Rime on Windows, PlayStation 4, Xbox One, and Nintendo Switch.

 In Rime, players control a boy who washes ashore on a strange and abandoned island.
 The only thing you clearly see from the shore is that there’s a giant tower at the end of the island.
 You explore the area with guidance from a magic fox.
 You don’t have any memories that could tell you how you got to the island or what you should do.